Where did the name Building Block come from?

 Do you have any vegan products?

 Yes!
-This year we introduced two entirely leather-free styles called the Garment Bag and Scrunch Bag.
-Both styles utilize our Crinkle Textile, which is a nylon woven sourced from an eco-conscious, family-owned textile mill in Italy.
+In 2020 we introduced two entirely leather-free styles called the Garment Bag and Scrunch Bag.
+Both styles utilized our Crinkle Textile, which is a nylon woven sourced from an eco-conscious, family-owned textile mill in Italy.
+These styles have since sold out, but we have just launched four new leather-free styles using this material in three colors.
+Find the Crinkle Cubes here!

 Where are your bags made?